Peasants to Puddles

 My Family History - By Nicky Rowberry

 Fanny Green was one of my great, great grandmothers.
-She was born on 4th May 1849 at Westhide, Herefordshire, the daughter of Thomas Green & Elizabeth (or Betty) Lawrence.
+She was born on 4th May 1849 at Westhide, Herefordshire, the ninth of 10 children of Thomas Green & Elizabeth (or Betty) Lawrence.
 The family appear in the 1851 census living at The Three Houses, Westhide.
 Thomas was described as being an agricultural labourer (pauper) so the family were obviously not too well off.
 The table below gives a transcription from the 1851 census (H.O.107 1977 Page 9 schedule 29):

 |Parish or Township of||Ecclesiastical District of||City or Borough of||Town of||Village of|

 |No. of Schedule||Name of Street, Place, or Road, and Name or No. of House||Name and Surname of each person who abode in the house, on the Night of 30th March, 1851||Relation to Head of Family||Condition||Age||Rank, Profession or Occupation||Where Born|

 | || ||Elizabeth Green||Wife||Mar||40|| ||Stretton Grandison|

 | || ||Betsey Green||Daur|| ||5||Sunday Scholar||Westhide|